 Is It Really an Animal House?

-For parents of incoming freshman, you have probably started to hear about rushing for a fraternity.
-The way rush is handled for fraternities are radically different than sororities, but I am glad to give you the parent perspective on both (check out our blog on sororities here).
+For parents of incoming freshmen, you have probably started to hear about rushing for a fraternity.
+The way rush is handled for fraternities is radically different than sororities, but I am glad to give you the parent perspective on both (check out our blog on Sororities here).
 Either way, you will not find too many who love the rushing process.
 But like it or not, Greek life does have its advantages, especially at a large college; and kids are probably not going to forgo the rumors about rushing if it means not joining.

 Fraternity rush is somewhat disorganized and a bit chaotic.
 A good part of the “meeting and greeting” begins unofficially during Summer B. Frat brothers proudly wear their letters and have a lot of “social events” going on so boys can just sort of hang out and get a feel for the different houses.
 The more official rush will begin on August 25, 2019, at the University Auditorium for orientation.
 The rushees will be taken to the on-campus houses that day and the off-campus houses the following day.
 Hors d’oeuvres, snacks and drinks will be provided by the fraternity houses.
 Recruitment will then start on August 27th with rushees getting to visit the houses they choose.
 At that time, they are greeted by brothers who will “interview” them.
 They can spend practically a whole evening, if they choose, at one house and never get to others.

 You May Leave…